Hina Khan: Expansion and further career (2019-present)

 On 2 January 2019, she signed another short film Soulmate, opposite actor Vivan Bhatena.
 The film was directed by Pawwan Sharma.
 In May 2019, she shot for Rahat Kazmi's short film "Wish List" opposite actor Jitendra Rai.
 In September, she began shooting for Rahat Kazmi's third film, the Indo-Hollywood' movie called 'The Country of the Blind' as Gosha.
 In the same month, she signed a psychological crime drama, digital series called Damaged 2.

 In January 2020, she signed a ZEE5 horror film opposite actor Kushal Tandon.
 Khan played the main lead in a cameo appearance in the fifth season of Ekta Kapoor's Naagin along with Dheeraj Dhoopar and Mohit Malhotra.
 In February 2020, Khan made her Bollywood entry with the film Hacked, with director Vikram Bhatt, alongside Sid Makkar.
 In October 2020, Khan returned to Bigg Boss in its fourteenth season as a toofani senior along with Gauahar Khan and Sidharth Shukla for the first two weeks.
 In May 2021, Khan appeared in the music video song for T-Series song 'Patthar Wargi' alongside Tanmay Ssingh.
 In June 2021, Khan appeared in her next song 'Baarish Ban Jana' along with Shaheer Sheikh, which was shot in Kashmir.
 The song was sung by Stebin Ben and Payal Dev.

 In September 2021, her Music Video 'Main bhi Barbaad' was released, opposite Angad Bedi sung by Yasser Desai.
 In March 2022, she announced her next web series titled Seven One where she's playing a cop.
 In 2024, she made her Pollywood debut in Shinda Shinda No Papa on Chaupal opposite Gippy Grewal.
 Since August 2025, she participated in Colors TV's reality show, Pati Patni Aur Panga as a Contestant along with her husband.

 Personal life

 Khan is multilingual and speaks several languages, including English, Hindi, and Kashmiri, having been brought up in Kashmir.

+Marriage

 In 2014, Khan started dating Yeh Rishta Kya Kehlata Hais supervising producer Rocky Jaiswal.
 The couple got married in June 2025.

+Health

-She revealed that she suffers from asthma on the sets of the reality show Fear Factor: Khatron Ke Khiladi in 2017.
+She revealed that she has asthma on the sets of the reality show Fear Factor: Khatron Ke Khiladi in 2017.
 In June 2024, she revealed that she is suffering from Stage-3 Breast cancer and confirmed that she is undergoing chemotherapy for the treatment.